-Now, in 2023, we have an ambitious trail project planned that will greatly improve the sustainability of Mount Major's Main Trail, the most popular route up and down the mountain.
+In Spring 2024, we have an ambitious trail project planned that will greatly improve the sustainability of Mount Major's Main Trail, the most popular route up and down the mountain.

 The Forest Society is teaming up with Town 4 Trails Services and OBP Trailworks this fall to construct a sustainable trail to take the place of about 1/3 mile of the existing Main/Blue Trail.
 The lower sections of the Main Trail include some extremely eroded sections, the result of steep grades on sub-optimal soil combined with thousands of footfalls annually.
 For decades, the soil eroding from these areas has been washing down the trail, into streams and directly into Lake Winnipesaukee across Route 11 from the Mt.
 Major parking area.
 In addition to being a more enjoyable hiking experience, the new trail section should also require much less maintenance over time.
 It will also be a major ecological improvement, reducing runoff and silting into Lake Winnipesaukee.

 Sustainable trail construction is not, however, a small undertaking.
 This reconstruction of about 1/3 mile of trail is a major investment.
 To support the project, the Forest Society must raise $250,000.
 Fortunately, the project has already received a grant of $80,000 from the NH Recreational Trails Program (RTP).
 Now, we must raise the remaining $170,000 from philanthropic sources.

 Please join us in being good stewards of Mt.
 Major by donating to the Mt.
 Major Main Trail Project today!
 You will be able to walk on your investment for many years to come!